-During the oral exam can be verified what done for the written test.
-Furthermore, it will be verified the knowledge acquired by the student on topics different from those of the written test.
+During the samel exam can be verified what the knowledge acquired by the student on electronics topics treated during the course.

-The score of the whole exam will be a weighted sum of scores obtained by each written part and the oral exam (written part of Fundamentals of Electrical Engineering, written part of Introduction to Electronics, and oral part of Introduction to Electronics).
+The score of the whole exam will be a weighted sum of scores obtained by each written part (written part of Fundamentals of Electrical Engineering, written part of Introduction to Electronics, and oral part of Introduction to Electronics).

 The course web site can be found on the Elly platform.